rad-zzni/Helios-Revenue-Forecast-/ReadMeForOurteam.md

 ---
 # How to run
-In order to run everything in parallel, paste the following in 3 separate terminals:
+In order to run everything in parallel, paste the following in 3 separate terminals, FROM the root folder (probably called Helios Revenue Forecast for you guys):

 Terminal 1:
 ```